Category Archives: Holistic Health

 Effects of Chronic Inflammation

-Most of the common chronic illnesses today are thought to develop when the body is in a state of chronic (or systemic) inflammation.
+Many common chronic illnesses today are thought to develop when the body is in a state of chronic (or systemic) inflammation.
 Osteoarthritis, autoimmune diseases, allergies, asthma, IBS, heart disease and even cancer are just some indicators of chronic inflammation.

 Many things in life both contribute to and maintain chronic inflammation.
 Excess weight, lack of exercise, poor diet, excess alcohol, poor oral health and ongoing stress are just some factors that lead to it.
 Others such as pollution and toxins in our environment can also contribute.